Sravan-Kumar-Reddy/Proj/README.md

-Projects and work samples worked by me in the areas of programming side and web development side
+Projects and work samples done by me in the areas of programming side and web development side